Jeanette Nolan

 Jeanette Nolan (December 30, 1911 – June 5, 1998) was an American actress.
-Nominated for four Emmy Awards, she had roles in the television series The Virginian (1962–1971) and Dirty Sally (1974), and in films such as Macbeth (1948).
+Nominated for four Emmy Awards, she had roles in the television series The Virginian (1962–1971) and Dirty Sally (1974) and in films such as Macbeth (1948).

+Nolan was long married to prolific character actor John McIntire, whom she sometimes worked with.

 Career

 Nolan began her prolific acting career at the Pasadena Playhouse in Pasadena, California, and, while a student at Los Angeles City College, made her radio debut in 1932 in Omar Khayyam, the first transcontinental broadcast from station KHJ.
 She continued acting into the 1990s.